danielfrg/danielfrg.com/content/articles/2013/03/pelican-ipython-notebook-plugin.md

 Tags: python,pelican
 Category: Blogging
 Author: Daniel Rodriguez
-Summary: Short version for index and feeds
-code: true

 This is just a little update on my previous post about [Blogging with iPython notebooks with pelican]({filename}../02/blogging-pelican-ipython-notebook.md).